azavea/geowave-geomesa-comparative-analysis/docs/report.md

 __index__
 __index configuration, periodicity, sharding__

+## Overview of Accumulo Indexing

+GeoWave and GeoMesa are designed to enable large-scale geospatial processing on cloud and distributed computing systems.
+Space Filling Curve (SFC) is the underlying method that describes the transformation of multidimensional data to a 1 dimensional number line.

+Each project is under heavy development and consists of many subfeatures.
+The structure of how these features are assembled affects performance and extensibility.
+GeoWave’s design is more modular which facilitates customization.
+GeoMesa’s design makes it simpler and easier to get started with ...

 ## Performance Tests

 ### Methods

-In this section, we briefly describe the technical means by which we were able to test the relative performance of GeoWave and GeoMesa.
+In this section, we briefly describe the technical means by which we were able to test the relative performance of GeoWave and GeoMesa for indexing SimpleFeatures in Accumulo.

 #### Environment